 Blog Is it time to rethink disruption as usual?

 Now in its 22nd year, the Credit Suisse Asian Investment Conference (AIC) will showcase world-leading experts from across business, finance, economics, politics and technology delivering insights on the theme of ‘Disruption as usual’.
-Taking place from March 25-28 in Hong Kong, this year’s AIC will bring together more than 3,000 attendees, including over 2,000 representatives from the global investment community and over 300 companies, to explore how investors can capture the opportunities from disruption.
+Taking place from March 25-28 in Hong Kong SAR (China), this year’s AIC will bring together more than 3,000 attendees, including over 2,000 representatives from the global investment community and over 300 companies, to explore how investors can capture the opportunities from disruption.

 Taking the pulse of the Fed